SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 Copy the [initial data set](../../../tree/main-single-tenant/db/data/) into your project.

-> Note: Initial data sets can be great for quick testing but in productive environments they should be used for immutable data only.
+> Note: Initial data sets can be great for quick testing, but in productive environments they should be used for immutable data only.
 See also the information in the [capire documentation](https://cap.cloud.sap/docs/guides/databases#using-csv-files).

 ## Define Services

-After you've defined the domain model with its entities, define a set of [SAP Cloud Application Programming Model services](https://cap.cloud.sap/docs/guides/providing-services) to add business logic and external APIs of the application.
+After you've defined the domain model with its entities, define a set of [SAP Cloud Application Programming Model services](https://cap.cloud.sap/docs/guides/providing-services) to add business logic and external APIs to the application.
 All service definitions must be located in the */srv* folder.
-You can use subfolders to structure the different services according their usage.
+You can use subfolders to structure the different services according to their usage.

 1. Create a folder *poetryslam* in the */srv* folder.
-The folder should contain all files that are required for the Poetry Slam service.
+The folder should contain all the files that are required for the Poetry Slam service.
 2. Copy the service definition from [*/srv/poetryslam/poetrySlamService.cds*](../../../tree/main-single-tenant/srv/poetryslam/poetrySlamService.cds) into your project.
-3. Create a file *services.cds* in the */srv* folder, which will reference all service definitions (cds-files of the services).
+3. Create a file *services.cds* in the */srv* folder, which will reference all the service definitions (cds-files of the services).
 Add the reference to the Poetry Slam Service:

     ```cds
     using from './poetryslam/poetrySlamService';